 Take a Tripod and remote shutter release

 You will need a stable tripod with a proper head and remote shutter release.
-You need to use a longer exposure to make the water stood still and look beautiful in the picture.
+You need to use a longer exposure to make the water stand still and look beautiful in the picture.
 The best idea is to try a variety of exposure for different effects of the flowing water.

 Play with compositions